Canon SX50 vs Panasonic GF3

 It is notable that the SX50 has a hotshoe, while the GF3 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the SX50 and the GF3 have been discontinued, but can regularly be found used on eBay.
+Both the SX50 and the GF3 have been discontinued, but can regularly be found used on ebay.
 The GF3 was replaced by the Panasonic GF5, while the SX50 was followed by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX50 and GF3 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Panasonic GF3 Manual.

 So what conclusions can be drawn?
 Is the Canon SX50 better than the Panasonic GF3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.